 Ukigumo Hakaze (Floating Clouds Rustling Leaves) explores the infinite creative potential of paper, one of our most ancient technologies.
 Ukigumo Hakaze juxtaposes paper-as-literature with paper-as-origami, a celebration of the transformation from blank page to beautiful form.
 The installation features a data visualization of the 6097 unique kanji (Japanese logographic characters adapted from Chinese) that comprise the over […]

-Christopher Morse is currently a PhD student in Human Computer Interaction at the University of Luxembourg.
+Christopher is a doctoral researcher at the University of Luxembourg’s Centre for Contemporary and Digital History (C²DH) and Human-Computer Interaction Research Group.
+His work investigates the integration of user experience (UX) design into the development of next-generation interfaces for museums and cultural heritage organizations.
 He organized ArtTechPsyche I, II, and III while working as Humanities Research Computing Specialist for the Digital Arts & Humanities group at Harvard University.
-He supported digital humanities initiatives across Harvard as a consultant, designer, and developer.
-Chris received his BA in Japanese from the University of Massachusetts Amherst, followed by additional study at Kwansei Gakuin University and Kokusai Kirisutokyō University in Japan.
-He is a graduate of the Harvard Divinity School, and completed a second master’s degree in information technology at the Harvard Extension School in May 2015.
-Additionally, Christopher played cello with the group Tutti Celli Ensemble and as part of his MLA in IT created Harmonia, an interactive music theory application that teaches the musical modes.
+Christopher received his BA in Japanese from the University of Massachusetts Amherst, followed by additional study at Kwansei Gakuin University and International Christian University in Japan, is a graduate of the Harvard Divinity School, and completed a second master’s degree in Digital Media & Instructional Design at the Harvard Extension School in May 2015.
+For more info, check out https://experiencing.art.